SkylineCommunications/dataminer-docs-connectors/connector/doc/ITV_Transport_Channel.md

 Channel status options:

 - OK: No critical alarms present on any leg
-- P1: Highest priority = 3, or more different legs have critical alarms.
+- P1: Highest priority = Three or more different legs have critical alarms.
 - P2: Two different legs have critical alarms.
 - P3: One of the legs has a critical alarm.